Formation Control for Enclosing and Tracking via Relative Localization: Abstract

 \section{Abstract}

-This paper proposes an integrated framework for coordinating multiple unmanned aerial vehicles (UAVs) in a distributed fashion to persistently enclose and track a moving target without external localization systems.
-It is assumed that the UAV can obtain self-displacement and the target's relative position using vision-based methods within its local frame.
-Additionally, UAVs can measure relative distances and communicate with each other, \emph{e.g.} by ultrawideband (UWB) sensors.
-Due to the absence of a global coordinate system, measurements from neighbors cannot be directly utilized for collaborative estimation of the target state.
-To address this, a recursive least squares estimator (RLSE) for estimating the relative positions between UAVs is integrated into a distributed Kalman filter (DKF), enabling a persistent estimation of the target state.
-When the UAV loses direct measurements of the target due to environmental occlusion, measurements from neighbors will be aligned into the UAV's local frame to provide indirect measurements.
-Furthermore, simultaneously ensuring the convergence of the estimators and maintaining effective target tracking is a significant challenge.
-To tackle this problem, a consensus-based formation controller with bounded inputs is developed by integrating a coupled oscillator-based circular formation design.
-Theoretical analysis shows that the proposed framework ensures asymptotic tracking of a target with constant velocity.
+This paper proposes an integrated framework for coordinating multiple unmanned aerial vehicles (UAVs) in a distributed manner to persistently enclose and track a moving target without relying on external localization systems.
+The proposed framework consists of three modules: cooperative state estimators, circular formation pattern generators, and formation tracking controllers.
+In the cooperative state estimation module, a recursive least squares estimator (RLSE) for estimating the relative positions between UAVs is integrated with a distributed Kalman filter (DKF), enabling a persistent estimation of the target's state.
+When a UAV loses direct measurements of the target due to environmental occlusion, measurements from neighbors are aligned into the UAV's local frame to provide indirect measurements.
+The second module focuses on planning a desired circular formation pattern using a coupled oscillator model.
+This pattern ensures an even distribution of UAVs around a circle that encloses the moving target.
+The persistent excitation property of the circular formation is crucial for achieving convergence in the first module.
+Finally, a consensus-based formation controller is designed to enable multiple UAVs to asymptotically track the planned circular formation pattern while ensuring bounded control inputs.
+Theoretical analysis demonstrates that the proposed framework ensures asymptotic tracking of a target with constant velocity.
 For a target with varying velocity, the tracking error converges to a bounded region related to the target's maximum acceleration.
 Simulations and experiments validate the effectiveness of the proposed algorithm.